-SECTION 1: INTRODUCTION .
-1
+SECTION 1: INTRODUCTION 1

+CHILD CARE AND EARLY YEARS ACT, 2014 1

 How Does Learning Happen?
-Ontario's Pedagogy for the Early Years .
-1
+Ontario's Pedagogy for the Early Years 1

-Wage Enhancement .
-1

-Bill 10, Child Care Modernization Act, 2014 .
-2

-SECTION 2: TRANSFER PAYMENT BUSINESS PRACTICES FOR FIRST NATION AND TRANSFER PAYMENT AGENCIES WITH A FUNDING ALLOCATION OF \$350,000 OR ABOVE
+SECTION 2: TRANSFER PAYMENT BUSINESS PRACTICES FOR FIRST NATIONS AND TRANSFER PAYMENT AGENCIES WITH A FUNDING ALLOCATION OF \$350,000 OR ABOVE 3

+OVERVIEW OF THE CONTRACT MANAGEMENT PROCESS 3

+CONTRACTING 3

+FINANCIAL REPORTING 4

+PAYMENT 6

+POLICY FOR LATE FILING 8

+SECTION 3- TRANSFER PAYMENT BUSINESS PRACTICES FOR FIRST NATIONS AND CHILD CARE TRANSFER PAYMENT AGENCIES WITH A FUNDING ALLOCATION BELOW \$350,000 .
+10

 OVERVIEW OF THE CONTRACT MANAGEMENT PROCESS

 CONTRACTING .
-4

-FINANCIAL REPORTING

-Interim Report - EFIS (Previously known as Revised Estimates) .
-6

-Financial Statements- EFIS .
-6

-Variance Reporting .
-7

-Exceptions to Variance Reporting .
-8

-PAYMENT .
-8

-Payment Mechanics .
-8

-In-Year Funding Adjustments .
-9

-POLICY FOR LATE FILING 10
+10

-SECTION 3- TRANSFER PAYMENT BUSINESS PRACTICES FOR FIRST NATION AND CHILD CARE TRANSFER PAYMENT AGENCIES WITH A FUNDING ALLOCATION BELOW \$350,000

-OVERVIEW OF THE CONTRACT MANAGEMENT PROCESS

-CONTRACTING 12

-FINANCIAL REPORTING 13
+FINANCIAL REPORTING 11

-Financial Statements- Attestation 14

-Variance Reporting 15

-Exceptions to Variance Reporting 15

-PAYMENT 16
+PAYMENT .14

-Payment Mechanics 16

-In-Year Funding Adjustments 16

-POLICY FOR LATE FILING 17
+POLICY FOR LATE FILING 15

-SECTION 4: TRANSFER PAYMENT BUSINESS PRACTICES FOR ALL FIRST NATIONS AND TRANSFER PAYMENT AGENCIES 19
+SECTION 4: TRANSFER PAYMENT BUSINESS PRACTICES FOR ALL FIRST NATIONS AND TRANSFER PAYMENT AGENCIES .17

+FINANCIAL FLEXIBILITY

+BASIS OF ACCOUNTING

+SECTION 5- CHILD CARE SERVICE AND FUNDING ELIGIBILITY AND .22

+A370/A371 - CHILD CARE REGULAR FEE SUBSIDIES

+A375 - REPAIRS AND MAINTENANCE (HEALTH AND SAFETY)

+A377 - SPECIAL NEEDS RESOURCING

+A392 - WAGE SUBSIDY

+A394 - PAY EQUITY UNION SETTLEMENT

+A402/A403 - ONTARIO WORKS CHILD CARE

+A404 - CHILD CARE TRANSFORMATION

+A405 - CHILD CARE SUPERVISOR NETWORK- CAPACITY FUNDING 45